Using Training Monotony to design better programs

 High monotony values (typically >2) can indicate a high risk of overtraining, illness, or injury3 when combined with intensive training.

-When coupled with a lack of intensity, high monotony values can also indicate that a program may be ineffective and lacking the stimulus necessary to drive adaptation and improvement in athletes.
+When coupled with a lack of intensity, high monotony values can also indicate that a program may be ineffective and lack the stimulus necessary to drive adaptation and improvement in athletes.

 On the other hand, low Monotony values are usually associated with periodization programming methods that alternate high and low-intensity workouts.